1 gigahertz (GHz) or faster processor or System on a Chip (SoC)

 - Wi-Fi Direct Printing requires a Wi-Fi adapter that supports Wi-Fi Direct and a device that supports Wi-Fi Direct Printing.

-- Windows Journal: Windows Journal will be removed when the Windows 10 Anniversary Update (Windows 10, version 1607) is installed.
+- Windows Journal: Windows Journal was removed starting with the Windows 10 Anniversary Update (Windows 10, version 1607).
 After Windows Journal is removed, you will no longer be able to open or edit Journal files (with .JNT or .JTP extensions).
 We encourage you to switch to OneNote to replace Windows Journal.
 If you need to open or edit your journal files, more information is available here.

-- Windows Media Digital Rights Management (WMDRM): WMDRM will no longer be supported after Windows 10 Anniversary Update (Windows 10, version 1607) is installed.
-After installing this update, you will no longer be able to play music or video files that were protected by this rights management technology.
+- Windows Media Digital Rights Management (WMDRM): WMDRM is no longer supported starting with the Windows 10 Anniversary Update (Windows 10, version 1607).
+You are no longer able to play music or video files that were protected by this rights management technology.
 Click here to learn more.

 - Windows Media Centre: If you have Windows 7 Home Premium, Windows 7 Professional, Windows 7 Ultimate, Windows 8 Pro with Media Centre or Windows 8.1 Pro with Media Centre and you install Windows 10, Windows Media Centre will be removed.

-- Mobile Device Management (MDM): MDM functionality will not be available in Windows 10 Home edition when Windows 10 is released.
+- Mobile Device Management (MDM): MDM functionality will not be available in Windows 10 Home edition.